scwook/scwook.github.io/_posts/rpi/2017-01-14-sht71-sensor-en.md

   - kr
 categories: RaspberryPi
 ---
-SHT71 temperature & humidity sensor is a more high sensitive sensor than [DHT22]({{site.url}}/raspberrypi/2016/09/22/dht22-sensor-en.html).
-More detailed information of SHT71 sensor can be founded in [SHT7x](https://www.sensirion.com/kr/environmental-sensors/humidity-sensors/pintype-digital-humidity-sensors/).
+SHT71 is a temperature and humidity sensor with small size and low power consumption.
+Basic specifications of the sensor are as follow and More detailed information can be founded in [SHT7x](https://www.sensirion.com/kr/environmental-sensors/humidity-sensors/pintype-digital-humidity-sensors/).

+* Humidity Accuracy [%RH]: ±3
+* Temperature [℃]: ±0.4
+* Supply Voltage [V]: 2.4 to 5.5
+* Interface: Digital SBus (I2C)

+In order to test, [WiringPi]({{site.url}}/raspberrypi/2016/05/20/wiringPi-installation-en.html) and [I2C]({{site.url}}/raspberrypi/2017/04/13/i2c-configuration-en.html) are must be configured.

 ### Component